mialkin/docs/csharp/keywords/event.md

   - [event vs delegate](#event-vs-delegate)
   - [Links](#links)

+The `event` keyword is used to declare an event in a *publisher* class.

 Events enable a class or object to notify other classes or objects when something of interest occurs.
 The class that sends (or raises) the event is called the _publisher_ and the classes that receive (or handle) the event are called _subscribers_.

 All events in the .NET class library are based on the `EventHandler` [delegate](delegate.md), which is defined as follows: